 - APPLICATION FORM.
 The application form is available here.
 Please answer all the questions on the form and make sure that both you and one of your parents sign it.

 - ACADEMIC RECORD.
 Please provide a description of the mathematical topics at the high school level that you have studied, indicating the specific textbooks used and chapters studied.
 Include also a copy of your official transcript, which you can obtain from your school office.
 If you are in a Running Start program, include a copy of your community college transcript.
 If you are a home-schooled student, the description of topics will suffice.

 - MATHEMATICAL PROBLEMS.

 A list of these problems

 Please send in legible, handwritten solutions that reflect how you thought about the problems.
+You may send either a physical copy of your handwritten solutions by regular mail or a suitably clear scanned version by email.
 Do not send just answers.
 We are interested in seeing how you have arrived at your conclusions.
 For an indication of our expectations with regard to these solutions please see our examples.
 To see what to expect as the complete problem set see this example.